Cfp

 should be submitted by April 15, 2005 to the ICCCN2005 website.

-STUDENT POSTER SESSIONS:
+STUDENT POSTER PAPER SESSIONS:

 The conference includes student poster sessions that highlight